 The Anti-inflammatory Benefits of Emu Oil

-The anti-inflammatory properties in the Australian emu oil work to reduce swelling and minimize pain.
-A study found that swelling was significantly reduced for mice treated with emu oil, suggesting that a topical application of emu oil may help reduce inflammation.
+The anti-inflammatory properties of Australian emu oil work to reduce swelling and minimize pain.
+A study found that swelling was significantly reduced in mice treated with emu oil, suggesting a topical application of emu oil may help reduce inflammation.

 Emu oil contains the following nutrients:

 - vitamin E

 These oils and vitamins are essential for regulating inflammation in the body.
 A study examined the effects of diets low in dietary fats such as omega-3 fatty acids, saturated, and trans fats that actually promote inflammation.